 Their approach was considered scientific and based on theories of social efficiency.

 While specific facts related to the history of the evolution of the present-day system as it stands today shall always be debated, but when I look back at it from an experiential point of view, I find stark similarities in the above analogy.

 The biggest criticism that I personally agree to was made by Sir Kenneth Robinson in this TED Talk.
 He says that the earlier system was designed to equip kids with skills 12 years later in their lives.
 Today with the pace that the world is changing, we have no idea what skills will be required 12 years from now.
 So what are we preparing them for?

-Last but not the least, the present education system favors children with certain types of intelligence while it is biased against children who may lack in these but may be gifted with certain other types of intelligence.
+Last but not the least, the present education system favours children with certain types of intelligence while it is biased against children who may lack in these but maybe gifted with certain other types of intelligence.
 To elaborate, let us consider the “Theory of Multiple Intelligences” by Howard Gardener and assume that there are 9 types of intelligence as given below:

-Now if the system favors Logical-mathematical intelligence while it penalizes Musical or Spatial Intelligence, then children inherent in the latter two would be rejected by the system.
-The system is man-made and it grades these children as unintelligent, but children are sentient beings and when they get labeled by a system that currently holds social validation they develop self doubt and complexes.
+Now if the system favours Logical-mathematical intelligence while it penalizes Musical or Spatial Intelligence, then children inherent in the latter two would be rejected by the system.
+The system is man-made and it grades these children as unintelligent, but children are sentient beings and when they get labelled by a system that currently holds social validation they develop self-doubt and complexes.

 I view this system as a dilapidated monument constructed during the industrial era.
 This moment has been in use since it was constructed and is still being used by the society; hence it cannot be brought down in one go and replaced with a new one.
 Rather this monument has received patches for some falling parts while for certain parts it has received modern upgrades.